ARPAN-BIANALYST21/PBIX_USA-DATAJOB_TREND_REPORT/README.md

 🚀 Recommendations :

-1.Target states like CA, NY, IL for high job density
+1. Target states like CA, NY, IL for high job density

-2.Focus on Industries like Biotech, Insurance, IT Services
+2. Focus on Industries like Biotech, Insurance, IT Services

-3.Enhance skills in Python, SQL, ML frameworks, as reflected in skill matrix
+3. Enhance skills in Python, SQL, ML frameworks, as reflected in skill matrix

-4.Consider Postgraduate Education for better salary prospects
+4. Consider Postgraduate Education for better salary prospects

-5.Explore Nonprofit and Public Roles if seeking stability
+5. Explore Nonprofit and Public Roles if seeking stability